 Where to use a propane fogger

 It’s practically always safe to use a propane fogger outdoors.
 But you do not want to waste an expensive insecticide spraying it all around your backyard in areas, where mosquitoes do not reside.
 It is important to note all areas around your house or yard where mosquitoes might be living.
 Look for dark and humid areas with standing waters.
 In those places, mosquito females lay eggs and the majority of mosquitoes will reside in such areas during a daytime.
 Some of these places may include but are not limited to:

 - vegetation (shrubbery, trees, grass etc.);

 - metal cans and barrels filled with water;

 - clogged rain gutters and pools without chloride water;

 - Swamps, ponds, ditches and other natural areas with a standing water.

-First of all you need to buy an insecticide.
-Look for an insecticide that meets your requirements, for example, if you have a mosquito problem, search for an insecticide that is made for mosquito control, if you have a wasp problem, look for insecticide that will be effective with wasps etc. You want to be as specific as possible to terminate the majority of insects, so appropriate insecticide is a must have for a successful insect controlling.
+First of all, you need to buy an insecticide.
+Look for an insecticide that meets your requirements, for example, if you have a mosquito problem, search for an insecticide that is made for mosquito control, if you have a wasp problem, look for an insecticide that will be effective with wasps etc. You want to be as specific as possible to terminate the majority of insects, so appropriate insecticide is a must have for a successful insect controlling.

 - On top and under the leaves of plants;

 - Around trees, focusing more on tree tops that are covered with leaves.
-This is the area where a fogger can be more effective than other insect terminating and repelling applications, because it is difficult to reach tree tops of high trees, where majority of mosquitoes reside due daytime;
+This is the area where a fogger can be more effective than other insect terminating and repelling applications because it is difficult to reach tree tops of high trees, where majority of mosquitoes reside due daytime;

 - Taller grass and smaller bushes;